simberaj/homesteading-translation/htn_en.md

 Unix and the pre-commercial Internet.

-The typical pragmatist attitude is only moderately anticommercial, and its major grievance against the corporate world is not `hoarding' per se.
+The typical pragmatist attitude is only moderately anticommercial, and its major grievance against the corporate world is not "hoarding" per se.
 Rather it is that world's perverse refusal to adopt superior approaches incorporating Unix and open standards and open-source software.
-If the pragmatist hates anything, it is less likely to be `hoarders' in general than the current King Log of the software establishment; formerly IBM, now Microsoft.
+If the pragmatist hates anything, it is less likely to be "hoarders" in general than the current King Log of the software establishment; formerly IBM, now Microsoft.

 To pragmatists the GPL is important as a tool, rather than as an end in itself.
-Its main value is not as a weapon against `hoarding', but as a tool for encouraging software sharing and the growth of bazaar-modebazaar-mode development communities.
+Its main value is not as a weapon against "hoarding", but as a tool for encouraging software sharing and the growth of bazaar-mode development communities.
 The pragmatist values having good tools and toys more than he dislikes commercialism, and may use high-quality commercial software without ideological discomfort.
 At the same time, his open-source experience